 Let’s face it, medical school isn’t easy.
 But not having the best laptop for medical school to help you out with your studies and classes can make your schooling even harder.

-Laptops are replacing notebooks, and it might be unfortunate to hear, but you’ll need to equip yourself with a suitable laptop to help you out with your studies.
+College laptops are replacing notebooks, and you’ll need to equip yourself with a suitable laptop to help you out with your studies.
 However, you won’t have to waste your precious time finding the perfect laptop for yourself.